Uncontrolled Dangers to Our Environment and Health

 On this website, I read something very true.
 It is important to remember, when controlling a pest problem, to look for long-term solutions and not just a temporary control.
 That sounds so much like modern medicine.
 Take a pill for your aches and pain.
-The underlying cause is not addressed.
+It does not address the underlying cause.

 As an Afterthought

 We are responsible for our own health.
-We should not blindly and unknowingly always accept what is presented to us.
+We should not blindly and unknowingly always accept what they present to us.
 We have to think, be informed, and then decide what is good for us.
 When leaders, big companies, and entities which should look for our health do not do that, change it.